emmanuelonah/heycater-menu/client/README.md

 - React: testing library: We use React testing library for the UI test and
 - Jest: we use jest for non-UI test
-- Cypress: we use cypress for the e2e test
+- Cypress: we use cypress for the e2e test <p style="color:red;font-size:9px;">I may not get the time to add cypress, but its something i would loved to add if i got time.</p>

 ### Documentation